-Today’s textbook market is more competitive than ever before.
-The college store now competes with thousands of online sellers, from Amazon to individual sellers.
+Today’s textbook market is more competitive.
+College stores now competes with thousands of online sellers, from Amazon to individual sellers.
 This gives the student shopper hundreds — if not thousands — of options for acquiring their course materials, as well as the means to easily compare prices.
 One way for stores to compete is by augmenting their traditionally-obtained inventory with sourcing through the marketplace.
-To learn more about how new avenues of sourcing can benefit your store, check out this Q&A from David Henderson, Executive Vice President — MBS.
+To learn more about how new avenues of sourcing can benefit your store, check out this Q&A from President of MBS Textbook Exchange LLC David Henderson.

 Q: Why do college stores want a sourcing option?

 To be truly competitive, the college store must have wider access to lower or deal-priced textbooks to expand their used textbook and rental programs.